 How does it work?

-Instead of the administrator configuring authorized_key files with each user’s public key, they can instead configure the SSH server to trust a certificate authority key.
+Instead of the administrator configuring authorized_key files with each user’s public key, they can configure the SSH server to trust a certificate authority key.

 They can then distribute private keys and certificates signed by the authority to allow access to any of the server’s accounts automatically.